CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 20. Object-Oriented Programming Principles/README.md

 ### The Object.ToString() Method

 One of the most commonly used methods, originating from the class Object is ToString().
 It returns a textual representation of an object.
 Every object includes this method and therefore has a textual representation.
-This method is used when we print the object using Console.WriteLine(…).
+This method is used when we print the object using `Console.WriteLine(…)`.

 ### Object.ToString() – Example

 Here is an example in which we call the ToString() method:

-ToStringExample.cs
 public class ToStringExample
 {
 	static void Main()